In our second part of this series, we discuss the best practices in visual content management.

-Cataloguing assets – create a universal cataloguing system to easily store and retrieve assets.
+Create a universal cataloging system to easily store and retrieve assets.
 This is crucial for successful visual content management.
-Assets need to be catalogued in a predictable manner that reflects your industry and organisation.
+Assets need to be cataloged in a predictable manner that reflects your industry and organization.
 This advice is intuitive and rather obvious, yet many purchasers VCM solutions ignore the advice and create labels on the fly.

-Assets rarely fit into one category, so it may be necessary for multiple categorisation to produce the most effective results.
+Assets rarely fit into one category, so it may be necessary for multiple categorizations to produce the most effective results.
 Examples of categories that your files can slot into are:

 Getting it Right